acmailer/acmailer/UPGRADE.md

 - **Render templates**

-    In order to make it compatible with Zend Expressive, it is no longer possible to pass a `Zend\View\Model\ModelInterface` object when defining email templates.
+    In order to make it compatible with Zend Expressive, it is no longer possible to pass a `Laminas\View\Model\ModelInterface` object when defining email templates.

     Instead you have to always provide the name of the template.
 However, you can pass a **layout** param with the name of the parent layout.
 It'll work in both Expressive and MVC when using zend/view.